NixOS/nix-pills/pills/14-override-design-pattern.md

 The difference is obvious, as well as the advantages of this approach.

-[Note:]{.underline} that `.override` is not a \"method\" in the OO sense as you may think.
+Note: that `.override` is not a \"method\" in the OO sense as you may think.
 Nix is a functional language.
 The`.override` is simply an attribute of a set.

 ## The override implementation